SOTAbeams/WSPRliteConfig/techdoc/serial.md

 ### Bootloader_CRC,
 ### Bootloader_ProgramResetAddr

 Currently undocumented since they are likely of limited interest.
-Note that you might break your WSPRlite if you use these incorrectly, to the extent of requiring a PICkit or similar item to fix it.
+Note that you might break your WSPRlite if you use these incorrectly, to the extent of needing to use a PICkit or similar to fix it.

 ### DumpEEPROM
 ### WSPR_GetTime